mirzaazwad/AIToolProject/README.md

 All dependencies are compatible with the MIT License and can be used in both commercial and non-commercial projects.

-### Contributing
+### 🤝 Contributing

+We welcome contributions from the community!
 By contributing to this project, you agree that your contributions will be licensed under the same MIT License that covers the project.

-See the [Contributing Guidelines](CONTRIBUTING.md) for more details.
+**For detailed contribution guidelines, please see our [Contributing Guidelines](CONTRIBUTING.md) which covers:**

+- 🚀 **Getting Started**: Development setup and prerequisites
+- 🌿 **Branch Strategy**: How to create and manage feature branches
+- 🐛 **Issue Reporting**: Templates and guidelines for reporting bugs
+- 💡 **Feature Requests**: Process for proposing new features
+- 🔧 **Pull Request Process**: Step-by-step PR creation and review
+- 📊 **GitHub Projects**: Task management and assignment workflow
+- 🧪 **Testing Guidelines**: Requirements and best practices
+- 📝 **Code Style**: Formatting and documentation standards

 ---

-**Note**: This project was developed as part of an educational assignment and demonstrates best practices in software architecture, testing, and quality assurance.
-While the code is production-ready, it serves primarily as a learning resource and technical demonstration.
+**Note**: ❗ This project was developed as part of an industrial assignment and demonstrates best practices in software architecture, testing, and quality assurance.
+While the code is production-ready, it serves primarily as a tutorial resource and technical demonstration.